yukiekajita/SQL-Database-Management-Project/README.md

 1. I listed the following details of each employee: employee number, last name, first name, sex, and salary.

-2. I iisted first name, last name, and hire date for employees who were hired in 1986.
+2. I listed first name, last name, and hire date for employees who were hired in 1986.

 3. I listed the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name.